Whale 68: Cleaning and Preparation

 Not long after the whale was towed to the beach, the park decided to protect and preserve the skeleton for a future interpretive display.
 Over the next year, park staff and volunteers monitored the decomposing carcass and periodically retrieved bones that came loose or were in danger of being lost.
 The skeleton remained on the beach for 15 months until park staff hired a boat and heavy equipment to transport the bones back to Bartlett Cove.
 This event took place with the help of over a dozen volunteers who laboriously separated and bundled hundreds of stinky, oily whale bones.

 Park Service Log, October 14, 2002

-Over the next 10 years, park staff and community volunteers would spend more than one thousand hours cleaning greasy whale bones in anticipation of articulation and display.
+Over the next 10 years, park staff and community volunteers would spend over one thousand hours cleaning greasy whale bones in anticipation of articulation and display.
 As per suggestions from experts in the field, namely Lee Post, and Mike deRoos, various methods of cleaning were tried.
 Some attempts were more successful than others.
-Cleaning whale bones is not something you do every day - they are large, stinky, and cumbersome to move.
-Bones were soaked in saltwater, buried in compost, pressure washed, immersed in gasoline, boiled in crab pots, baked in the sun, and then finally left to dry in a heated storage container.
+Cleaning whale bones is an arduous task - they are large, stinky, and cumbersome.
+Bones were soaked in saltwater, buried in compost, pressure washed, submersed in gasoline, boiled in metal stock tanks, and bleached in the sun.
+Each had its own prescribed treatment.

 Did You Know?

 It was the inspiration of one man, Dr. William S. Cooper, an ecologist studying how plant life returns to land freshly revealed from beneath retreated glaciers, that lead to the establishment of Glacier Bay as a National Monument in 1925.